Quick Answer

 For example, "prompts," "scripts," and "plugins" can match (or at least barely match) the [Ref] or [How] note categories, so you can create a note in [FLO.W - Notes DB], then move your current [Prompts Database] into this new note page.

-What about the remaining "valuable information" that doesn't match these six note type definitions?
+What about the remaining "valuable information" that falls outside these six note type definitions?
 The simplest approach is to move them into an Area page you created, making it a subpage of that area, something like an appendix or attachment.
 For example, [Contacts] can go into an area like [Relationships], and [Services] can go into an area like [Productivity Tools].

-Understanding the Area Concept: FLO.W System uses a two-level area structure.
-Level 1 areas are major directions you continuously focus on in life (such as "Health Management" or "Career Development"), while Level 2 areas are more specific subdivisions (such as "Physical Training" or "Dietary Adjustments").
+Understanding the Area Concept: The FLO.W Notion template uses a two-level area structure.
+Level 1 areas are major directions you continuously focus on in life, such as "Health Management" or "Career Development".
+Level 2 areas are more specific subdivisions, such as "Physical Training" or "Dietary Adjustments".
 For details, see Understanding Areas.

-Finally, there are [External Information Sources] such as: books, authors, physical books, manuals—these can go directly into the Web Clipper Database.
-Just write a good title; since this type of information only needs to be searchable, it doesn't need too much detailed categorization.
+Finally, there are [External Information Sources] such as books, authors, physical books, and manuals.
+These can go directly into the Web Clipper Database.
+Just write a good title; since this type of information only needs to be searchable, it needs very little detailed categorization.

 General Solution